Zygo/bees/README.md

   * Disable timestamps in log output.
 * --absolute-paths (-p)
   * Paths in log output will be absolute.
-* --relative-paths (-P)
+* --strip-paths (-P)
-  * Paths in log output will be relative to the working directory at Bees startup.
+  * Paths in log output will have the working directory at Bees startup stripped.

 Bug Reports and Contributions